Research, Data, & Evaluation

 The department was awarded a BJA grant for $800,000 to conduct a randomized controlled trial of intervention activities.
 In addition to $800,000 in funding, the grant provides an evaluation partner selected by the National Institute of Justice to oversee and coordinate evaluation efforts across the three sites.

 The Probation Department has contracted with Drs.
-Amy Lerman and Meredith Sadin from UC Berkeley’s Golden School of Public Policy and The People Lab to conduct an impact evaluation of the Pathways Home grant components.
+Amy Lerman and Meredith Sadin from UC Berkeley’s Goldman School of Public Policy (GSPP) and The People Lab to conduct an impact evaluation of the Pathways Home grant components.

 Results will be presented to Congress to inform federal criminal justice system policy and practices.

 Alameda County partnered with California Association of Counties (CSAC) to perform an inventory of programs across all public safety departments in FY 18/19. as Alameda County’s Results First project is ajoint effort between CSAC (under the umbrella of the California Counties Foundation) and the Pew-MacArthur Results First Initiative, which aims to support counties in making data-driven policy decisions through the program’s cost benefit analysis.

 The Results First cost-benefit model relies on high-quality research studies and meta-analyses is to estimate the effectiveness of programs at reducing recidivism.
 It assigns a monetary value to recidivism reductions using Alameda County specific county costs, recidivism, sentencing outcomes, costs of victimization, and resources used (days on probation, in jail or in prison).